Paramount Television Network: Paramount's later involvement with television

 In the 1980s, Paramount became increasingly involved with original syndicated programming in the U.S., with such successful series being Entertainment Tonight, Star Trek: The Next Generation, Friday the 13th: The Series and The Arsenio Hall Show, all of which were among the most popular syndicated series broadcast during that decade; with the continuing success of the Star Trek franchise (notably, Star Trek: Deep Space Nine) and the purchase of television station owner TVX Broadcast Group (which owned independent stations in several large and mid-sized markets), the groundwork for a new network venture was laid.

 On January 16, 1995, Paramount launched a new broadcast television network, the United Paramount Network (UPN), in a programming partnership with Chris-Craft Industries; Viacom (which acquired Paramount Pictures and its related holdings in 1994) would acquire 50% interest in the network in 1996 and acquire Chris-Craft's remaining stake in 2000.
 During its 11-year existence, UPN never made a profit; The New Yorker reported that the network had lost $800 million during its first five years of operation.
-UPN ceased operations in September 2006, when it merged with the WB Television Network to form The CW Television Network.
+UPN ceased operations in September 2006, when it merged with the WB Television Network to form The CW Television Network; The CW today is majority-owned by KTLA's current owners Nexstar Media Group, with the station serving as that network's West Coast flagship station.
 Today, Paramount's television division is part of the Paramount Global subsidiary CBS Studios.